NEXT POST

 An EEO-1 report is mandated by Title VII of the Civil Rights Act of 1964, as amended by the Equal Employment Opportunity Act of 1972.
 Therefore, its use extends beyond the EEOC and is required as part of a broader landscape of regulations to ensure fair treatment of workers.

-The OFCCP also uses the EEO-1 report for their audits to identify which employers to investigate further.
 However, it’s important to remember the OFCCP requires businesses to meet legal requirements to prohibit discrimination and requires affirmative action over a range of areas that go beyond the EEO-1 report.

 So, accurately filing the EEO-1 report is just the start of a comprehensive, ongoing process.
-Organizations must meet these high standards, or they will face heavy penalties if an OFCCP audit finds non-compliance.
+Organizations must meet these high standards, or they will face heavy penalties, if an OFCCP audit finds non-compliance.

 Leave a Reply